Trump’s Twitter account temporarily disappeared

 Qualcomm sues Apple, alleging it shared chip code with Intel

-President Trump’s infamous Twitter account, @realdonaldtrump went briefly offline on Thursday, setting forth a wave of confusion and emotions.
+President Trump’s infamous Twitter account, @realDonaldTrump went briefly offline on Thursday, setting forth a wave of confusion and emotions.

-Some wondered if Trump had been suspended for violating Twitter’s terms of service, which many have been calling for.
+Some wondered if Trump had been suspended for violating Twitter’s terms of service, which many people have been calling for.

 But then he was back!
 The outage lasted just minutes.